jorgecarleitao/django-sphinxql/docs/indexes.rst

     :class:`~indexes.Index` is an ORM to Sphinx-index a Django Model.
 It works in a similar fashion to a Django model: you set up the :class:`fields
-    <fields.Field>`, and it constructs an Sphinx index out of those fields.
+    <fields.Field>`, and it constructs a Sphinx index out of those fields.

-    Formally, when an index is declared, it is automatically registered in the :class:`~sphinxql.configuration.configurators.IndexConfigurator` so
+    Formally, when an index is declared, it is registered in the :class:`~sphinxql.configuration.configurators.IndexConfigurator` so
-    Django-SphinxQL can configure Sphinx.
+    Django-SphinxQL configures it in Sphinx.

     An index is always composed by two components: a set of :class:`fields
     <fields.Field>` that you declare as class attributes and a class ``Meta``: